Don’t let ANXIETY become relentless

 What are the common signs of Anxiety?

 - Physical & Mental Fatigue: The eyes tend to feel heavy and tired all the time.
-The sleep also gets impacted, as people suffering from anxiety are unable to fall into deep sleep and are mostly restless throughout the night with a fear of impending doom.
+Sleep also gets impacted, as people suffering from anxiety are unable to fall into a deep sleep and are mostly restless throughout the night with a fear of impending doom.
 This in turn impacts the next day and so on and so forth.

 - Difficulty in Focusing/Concentrating: A person with anxiety may spend hours looking at the computer to come up with the ideal design/concept/any other work and at times even experiences short-term memory difficulties.
 This is more like a brain fog situation where one lacks sharp focus and is mostly unable to think clearly.

 - Social Avoidance: In some cases, a person suffering from intense anxiety is prone to cancel plans at the last minute.
 There is an underlying fear of being judged/humiliated socially.

 - Soreness in Muscles: Tense temples, aching legs, headaches, clenching muscles, sore jaw, etc. are common symptoms of anxiety.